-While Hartwood gets all the buzz, Arca is a worthy contender for best dinner in Tulum and it’s not nearly as difficult to score a reservation.
+While Hartwood gets all the buzz, Arca is a worthy contender for best dinner in Tulum.
+It’s not nearly as difficult to score a reservation.
 Raw edge wood tables sit beneath a wooden trellis.
-Ingredients are sourced from local beaches and farms and dishes might include grilled lobster tail with heirloom corn and chipotle butter and cornish hen with charred eggplant and pickled green grapes.
-The house made sourdough bread and the flawless Spicy Margarita with habanero-infused Siete Leguas tequila, lime, honey and a chili ancho rim are must orders.
+Ingredients are sourced from local farms.
+Dishes might include grilled lobster tail with heirloom corn and chipotle butter and cornish hen with charred eggplant and pickled green grapes.
+The house-made sourdough bread and the spicy margarita with habanero-infused Siete Leguas tequila, lime, honey and a chili ancho rim are must orders.

-Tourists who visit Tulum mainly stay at the beach hotels and dine at the restaurants along Tulum Boca-Paila, a road that runs right along the ocean, but there’s plenty to check out in Tulum town.
-It’s about a ten minute drive.
-Burrito Amor, on the main thoroughfare Highway 307, is well worth the drive.
-This outdoor cafe celebrates clean eating, in a super hip atmosphere.
-The menu is packed with superfoods and has dairy free, gluten free and vegan friendly options.
-Grilled burritos like smoked pork with pineapple, whole black beans and bell peppers and shrimp with grilled purple onion, are packed full of flavor.
+Tourists who visit Tulum mainly stay at the beach hotels and dine at the restaurants along Tulum Boca-Paila, a road that runs right along the ocean, but there’s plenty to check out in Tulum town including Burrito Amor.
+The outdoor cafe on Highway 307 celebrates clean eating.
+The menu is packed with superfoods.
+There are dairy free, gluten free and vegan-friendly options.
+Grilled burritos like smoked pork with pineapple, whole black beans and bell peppers and shrimp with grilled purple onion, are flavorful and satisfying.
 Burrito Amor is a great option for breakfast or lunch.
-It also serves salads, organic egg dishes, breakfast bowls and a variety of vegan and gluten free pastries.
+It also serves salads, organic egg dishes, breakfast bowls and a variety of vegan and gluten-free pastries.

 Cocktails at Gitana

 Another jungle restaurant with tables tucked beneath twisty palm trees, Gitana is an excellent place for a cocktail and a light bite, although it does serve a full dinner menu.
-Mescal-based cocktails are the specialty here so belly up to the beautiful white bar beneath a wooden canopy for the Jungle Fever made with mescal, chili, lime and cilantro, or a refreshing Gitano Mojito with mescal, white rum, hibiscus and mint.
-The menu is comprised of snacks, small plates and large plates and dishes are cooked on an open fire grill or in a wood burning oven and include grilled avocado with salt, ponzu and almonds and a grilled ribeye with salsa verde.
+Mescal-based cocktails are the specialty here.
+Belly up to the beautiful white bar beneath a wooden canopy for the Jungle Fever made with mescal, chili, lime and cilantro, or a refreshing Gitano Mojito with mescal, white rum, hibiscus and mint.
+The menu is comprised of snacks, small plates and large plates and dishes are cooked on an open fire grill or in a wood-burning oven and include grilled avocado with salt, ponzu and almonds and a grilled ribeye with salsa verde.
 Reservations can be booked online through Open Table.

 Flor de Michoacan

 I encourage anyone who visits Tulum to venture to Coba for the day or even a night or two.
-It takes just 45 minutes to drive to the town on a beautiful lagoon.
+It takes just 45 minutes to drive to the town on a lagoon.
 Coba is famous for its ruins.
-The ancient Mayan city of Coba may have been at its peek between 201 and 600 AD.
-The ruins of pyramids, monuments and ball courts are spread throughout a large archeological site overgrown with jungle, but well marked roads allow you to navigate your way to the various ruins on foot, by bike or by rickshaw.
+The ancient Mayan city of Coba was at its peak between 201 and 600 AD.
+The ruins of pyramids, monuments and ball courts are spread throughout a large archeological site overgrown with jungle, but well-marked roads allow you to navigate your way to the various ruins on foot, by bike or by rickshaw.
 The highlight of a visit is the Nohoch Mul pyramid.
-Visitors are still allowed to climb the 130 steps to the top, which offers a spectacular view of the peninsula.
+It’s still possible for visitors to climb up 130 steps to the top where they’re rewarded with a spectacular view of the peninsula.

-The luxury perfume company Coqui Coqui owns a stunning hotel in Coba that looks like something out of an Indiana Jones movie as it’s comprised of two towers linked by a wooden suspension bridge.
-The Coqui Coqui Coba offers rooms with terraces overlooking the lagoon, a boutique selling perfumes, panama hats and leather sachels and a small but excellent restaurant serving modern Mayan cuisine and Mexican wine.
+The luxury perfume company Coqui Coqui owns a hotel in Coba that looks like something out of an Indiana Jones movie.
+It’s comprised of two towers linked by a wooden suspension bridge.
+The Coqui Coqui Coba offers rooms with terraces overlooking the lagoon, a boutique selling perfumes, Panama hats and leather satchels and a small but excellent restaurant serving modern Mayan cuisine and Mexican wine.
 The cenotes, the Yucatán Peninsula’s famed underground swimming holes, near Coba are not too touristy.
 Anyone in town should be able to point you to them.

-As far as I’m concerned, no visit to the Yucatán Peninsula would be complete without seeing Chichén Itzá.
-The ancient city is a UNESCO World Heritage Site and its architecture, which includes Mayan techniques and elements from Central Mexico is considered one of the most important examples of the Mayan-Toltec civilization.
-Chichén Itzá’s most iconic building, the Temple of Kukulcan, is one of the new Seven Wonders of the World and it’s an awe inspiring site to behold in the center of a large grassy lawn.
-There are plenty of other things to see at this sacred city, which flourished from 600 AD until about 1000 AD, including the Great Ball Court, the ruddy-colored Casa Colorada, one of Chichén Itzá’s best preserved buildings, and two cenotes that can be viewed from above.
+No visit to the Yucatán Peninsula would be complete without seeing Chichén Itzá.
+The ancient city is a UNESCO World Heritage Site.
+Its architecture, which includes Mayan techniques and elements from Central Mexico, is considered one of the most important examples of the Mayan-Toltec civilization.
+Chichén Itzá’s most iconic building, the Temple of Kukulcan, is one of the new Seven Wonders of the World.
+It’s an awe-inspiring sight to behold in the center of a large grassy lawn.
+There are plenty of other things to see at this sacred city, which flourished from 600 AD until about 1000 AD, including the Great Ball Court, the ruddy-colored Casa Colorada, one of Chichén Itzá’s best-preserved buildings, and two cenotes that can be viewed from above.

 A few hotel ideas: